Skip to content

 Yes, it suggests its users give 80% attention to core goals and frontend operations because it takes care of their backend duties.

-To allow serverless functions, you would love its functions like webhooks, triggers, resolvers, and mainly elastic computing.
+To get serverless functions, you would love its features such as webhooks, triggers, resolvers, and mainly elastic computing.
 With elastic computing, businesses can extend their app projects automatically.

 Its free plan confers serverless functions, GraphQL API, CLI access, and more.
-Withal, the monthly fee of its Developer program begins at $25.
+Withal, the monthly fee of its Developer program begins at $50 per developer.

 8Base